top of page

 Co-creating a game with boys

-The Go Bro game promotes allyship with girls, support aspirations and generate demand amongst boys for adolescent fertility awareness information and services.
+The Go Bro game promotes allyship with girls, supports aspirations, and cultivates boys’ demand for accurate information and services related to reproductive and adolescent health.

 0a9742_42e3ed890464411ebfde7f6143a6cfaa~mv2.jpg